lamsoa729/BPMSummerSchool/Day2-aLENS_part1/main.md

 - Many-body hydrodynamics (via slender body theory, force dipoles, and boundary integrals)
 - Dry inertial (no fluid)

-## Spring/collision resolition
+## Spring/collision resolution

-Motion according to the *unconstrained* mobility problem can cause particles to overlap and springs to violate Hooke's law.
+Motion, according to the *unconstrained* mobility problem, can cause particles to overlap and springs to violate Hooke's law.

-aLENS addresses this issue by writing the spring force and collision free conditions as learized constraint.
+aLENS addresses this issue by writing the spring force and collision-free conditions as linearized constraints.
-- For springs the constraints is satisfied if.
+- For springs, the constraints are satisfied if.

 # Tutorial: Running aLENS for the first time